davisan1001/LanguageSentenceCreator/README.md

 # Foreign Language Sentence Creation Application

 This python script pulls studied/learned cards from Anki foreign language vocabulary decks, compiles the words and asks ChatGPT for sentences of a specific level of grammatical difficulty in your native language.
-The intent is to practice translating to your foreign language with these generated sentences.
+The intent is to practice translating to your intended foreign language with these generated sentences.

 ## Getting Started